Herbal Blog Contributors

 Leslie Bennett is the founder and owner of Pine House Edible Gardens, an Oakland-based landscape design firm that creates beautiful, edible gardens.
 She is the co-author of The Beautiful Edible Garden (Ten Speed Press, Feb 2013) and former founder and co-owner of Star Apple Edible Gardens landscape design firm.
 In her work, she brings together ecologically sound landscape design principles and small-scale urban agriculture, working with both ornamental and edible plants to create integrated landscapes.
 Her work has been featured in Martha Stewart Living Magazine, Better Homes & Gardens Magazine, Sunset Magazine, C Magazine, Los Angeles Times, San Francisco Chronicle and Gardenista.com.

-Mary Plantwalker (Mary Morgaine Squire) has been practicing yoga and meditation while steeping herself in the plant world for the past 27 years.
-She is a writer, mother, avid gardener, yoga teacher, and plant ambassador.
+Mary Plantwalker (Mary Morgaine Squire) is a devotee of the plants and healing path.
+Steeping herself in the plant world for almost 30 years, she has also woven in yoga, meditation and prayer as acts of daily life.
+She is a mother, writer, avid gardener, ceremonialist and plant ambassador.
 In the 1990s, she earned her BA in Journalism and Sustainable Living from Fairhaven College, and has since traveled the world meeting and learning from as many plants and indigenous healers as possible.
-As an active earth steward, Mary is called to protect and care for Herb Mountain Farm, the incredible land she stewards in western North Carolina, while encouraging others to do the same wherever they are.
+As an active earth steward, Mary is called to protect and care for Herb Mountain Farm, the incredible land she stewards in western North Carolina, while encouraging others to create sanctuary wherever they are on the planet.
 Mary is gifted in facilitating ceremony and enticing mindfulness into the everyday, and is passionate about welcoming people into the walk of embracing plants as allies while living in harmony with all beings.
 You can follow Mary’s plant escapades on Instagram.

 Ricky Bratz (she/her) is a plant nerd, queer dog mom, survivor, and earth person.
 She feels energized and resourced by her relationship with plants and flowers.
 Her practice, Cazimi Healing is based in North Carolina where she offers virtual and in-person consults, workshops, and an online apothecary.
 Ricky’s approach to working with clients is a combination of intuition, science, and training in Western Clinical Herbalism.
 Her work is further informed by folk traditions from her Sicilian/SWANA/Eastern European ancestral heritage, Southern Appalachian folk medicine, and Greco-Arabic Unani.
 She also brings her training as a Transformational Presence Coach and Energy Healer to client sessions.